Mujahideen in Chechnya: First Chechen War and Interwar period

 During the First Chechen War they were notorious and feared for their guerilla tactics, inflicting severe casualties on Russian forces.
-The mujahideen also made a significant financial contribution to the Chechen cause; with their access to the immense wealth of Salafist charities like al-Haramein, they soon became an invaluable source of funds for the Chechen resistance, which had little to none resources of its own.
+The mujahideen also made a significant financial contribution to the Chechen cause; with their access to the immense wealth of Salafist charities like al-Haramein, they soon became an invaluable source of funds for the Chechen resistance, which had little to no resources of its own.

 After the withdrawal of Russian forces from Chechnya most of the mujahideen decided to remain in the country, including Khattab who married a woman from Dagestan.
 In 1999, foreign fighters played an important role in the War of Dagestan.
 Shamil Basayev and Khattab had created the Islamic International Peacekeeping Brigade which was composed of Chechen fighters.
 The invasion was started in support of the Islamic Djamaat of Dagestan separatist rebels.
 After the battle, they retreated back into Chechnya.
 The incursion provided the new Russian government with a pretext for intervention and in December 1999 Russian ground forces invaded Chechnya again.